QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 #### Web requests

-You can do an HTTP request using native code as follows:
+You can make an HTTP request using native code as follows:

 ```java
 try {